Diversified investments

 stock market

-When stocks fall, traders tend to turn to buying gold, thus boosting the price of gold.
+When the stock market falls, traders often turn to buying gold, thereby boosting the price of gold.